Making a Referral to Monarch

 Monarch’s Outpatient Services

-Psychotherapy and psychiatric medication management services are provided via telehealth from one of Monarch’s behavioral health offices OR virtually from one’s home.
-The initial visit includes a comprehensive clinical assessment by a licensed therapist/clinician.
+Psychotherapy and psychiatric medication management services are provided from one of Monarch’s behavioral health offices OR virtually from one’s home.
+The initial visit includes registration and a comprehensive clinical assessment by a licensed therapist/clinician.
 Details on insurance accepted may be found on our website.

-- Your name, the hospital/facility you’re calling from, and a phone number where we can reach you.
+• Your name, the hospital/facility you’re calling from, and a phone number/email address where we can reach you.

-- Regarding the patient, we need their first and last name (spelled out), gender, full date of birth, social security number (if available), a current cell phone number and address, and the type of insurance they have.
+• Patient’s first and last name, gender, full date of birth, a current phone number and address (if applicable), and the type of insurance they have.

 The SECU Youth Crisis Center, a Monarch Program